christianbundy/drewdevault.com/content/blog/Alice-in-Wonderland.md

 privilege at age 11.[^4]

 [^2]: The last person credited for Alice in Wonderland to have died was [Don Lusk](https://en.wikipedia.org/wiki/Don_Lusk), who died in 2018 at the age of 105.
 He lived through World War I, fought in World War II, then went on to animate 17 films for Disney.
 [^3]: Another honorable mention goes to [Ben Sharpsteen](https://en.wikipedia.org/wiki/Ben_Sharpsteen), the production director on *Alice*, who enjoyed the status of oldest staff member on the production, having been born in 1895.
-He was alive in Lewis Carol's lifetime!
+He was alive in Lewis Carroll's lifetime!
 [^4]: Okay, I'll fess up: I never had any plans of an Alice-themed birthday party when I was 11, or at any other age.
 But you can bet I'm planning one for my 53rd now!

 Copyright was established in the United States to incentivize artists,